YousefElbrolosy/TheLastOfUs/README.md

 Milestone 3: Implementing the GUI (by JavaFx)

 Note:
-In order to run the file, you may need to have installed JavaFx manually on your computer
+In order to run the file, you might need to have installed JavaFx manually on your computer, though I have added the Jar files anyway